learn-co-students/sinatra-dynamic-routes-lab-v-000/README.md

 ## Spacing in URLs

 In some of the tests you might notice `%20` between words in a URL.
 URLs are not allowed to have spaces in them.
 Something like this `www.facebook.com/flatiron school` would never work as a website name.
 The `%` sign in a URL is called `URL encoding`.
-Basically, it replaces unsafe characters for a URL with appropriate ASCII characters.
+Basically, it replaces characters that are unsafe for a URL with appropriate ASCII characters.

 You can take a look at [this list](http://www.degraeve.com/reference/urlencoding.php) for a reference on unsafe url characters, and how to use url encoding to correct them.